SquadFM/Squad-Field-Manual/README.md

     - GameUserSettings.ini
     - Input.ini
 - You can also record a video of your settings in-game using OBS - [OBS Setup](#obs-setup).
-- Some updates may change menu settings, graphic options, etc., and sometimes it is best to start with a clean slate.
-Press "Empty Cache" in the Game Settings to reset everything to defaults.
-This will delete all of your keybinds, settings, etc.

 [Back to top](#content)